Learning to Attack with Fewer Pixels: A Probabilistic Post-hoc Framework for Refining Arbitrary Dense Adversarial Attacks: PROPOSED APPROACH

+Here we give a further introduction to the implementation of our framework.
+Specifically, the only learnable component is the neural network $g_\alpha(\cdot)$, which takes $\matr{X}$ as input and outputs the vulnerability map $\matr{\Theta}$.
+In general, there is no limitation of implementation of $g_\alpha(\cdot)$.
+As $\matr{\Theta}$ has the same dimensions with $\matr{X}$, inspired by the rich works in image segmentation and saliency detection, we empirically find that U-Net~\citep{ronneberger2015u} yields good performance.
 Finally, we elaborate on the training process in Algorithm~\ref{alg}.
-After the neural network $g$ is trained, given an input image $\matr{X}$, we can first get $\matr{\Theta}$, then select pixels to perturb according to $\matr{\Theta}$, and finally use Eq.~(\ref{eq-l2a-adv}) to generate the adversarial image $\matr{X}^{adv}$.
+After the neural network $g$ is trained, given an input image $\matr{X}$, we first get $\matr{\Theta}$, then select from the perturbations of the source attack, and finally use Eq.~(\ref{eq-l2a-adv}) to generate the refined adv image $\matr{X}^{adv}$.

-\section{Related work}

-Here we first review the related work in the domain of adversarial attacks for deep learning.
-As adversarial attack is a vast and increasingly popular research topic, we limit our discussions to perturbation-based attacks.
-Besides FGSM~\cite{goodfellow2014explaining}) and PGD~\cite{madry2017towards}), there are many other perturbation-based attacks, such as BIM~\cite{kurakin2016adversarial}, DeepFool~\cite{moosavi2016deepfool} and CW~\cite{carlini2017towards}.
-Most of the above methods are \textit{non-trainable} attacks, meaning that they conduct an optimisation process for each individual image.
-Several \textit{trainable} methods have been proposed such as Adversarial Transformation Networks (ATNs)~\cite{baluja2018learning}, AdvGAN~\cite{xiao2018generating}, and Rob-GAN~\cite{liu2019rob}.
-Those trainable methods usually consist of a generator that is learned with training images and used to directly generate adversarial examples.
-Our proposed approach falls into the category of trainable attacks as well.
-It is noteworthy that any perturbation-based attack can serve as the source attack in our model, as we only require the output from a source attack as our model's input.

-To the best of our knowledge, the closest attack to our approach is the Jacobian-based Saliency Map Attack (JSMA)~\cite{papernot2016limitations}, which uses a saliency map computed according to the gradients of the classifier loss and then perturbs those pixels with high saliency.
-Several extensions and variations have been proposed to JSMA, including those in~\cite{carlini2017towards,wiyatno2018maximal}.
-Although JSMA's high-level idea on perturbing a subset of pixels is related to ours, the aims and mechanisms are fundamentally different.
-First of all, JSMA is an independent attack, while ours can be used to analyse and improve over many existing attacks.
-Moreover, JSMA is a non-trainable attack, while ours is trainable.
-Our approach is more efficient in performing attacks on test images.
+\section{RELATED WORK}

+\textbf{Dense Attacks.~} Dense attacks are the most popular category of adv attacks, where all the pixels of a natural image are perturbed, such as in FGSM~\citep{goodfellow2014explaining}), PGD~\citep{madry2017towards}), BIM~\citep{kurakin2016adversarial}, DeepFool~\citep{moosavi2016deepfool}, CW~\citep{carlini2017towards}, AutoAttack~\citep{croce2020reliable}.
+Due to the space limit, a comprehensive review of dense attacks is beyond the focus of this paper.
+Theoretically, any dense attacks can serve as our source attacks and be refined by our proposed approach, as we only take the generated adversarial images as input for training and attacking.